iivanoo/covid-apps-observer/data/data_us/reports/resources/com.bcbsm.android.bcmi.onlinevisit___12.0.19.010_02/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.bcbsm.android.bcmi.onlinevisit 3 reviews"/>
 </p>

+> Good visit with nurse had to do over phone due to video actually not working but will not do again.Have to see in person doctor Even though just a normal script refill something that is well documented and nothing major.<br> :date: __2021-01-28 16:24:35__

 > Doctor Good, App Mediocre.
 Doctor Boehr was quick to evaluate and get me the help I needed.
 The BCBSM online app, however, failed to connect to my BCBSM insurance information.
 It also failed five times to verify and accept any credit card information.<br> :date: __2021-01-07 01:34:44__